makkus/freckles/README.rst

 This is what I use to setup a new machine, after a) I buy a new Thinkpad or b) I did something silly that requires a re-install.
 Or, more often c) want to use parts of my dotfiles on a VM or container, to have a decent editor and shell when working in them.
 Either way, what this does is:

 - bootstraps *freckles* itself, then straight away executes it
-- expands the ``gh:makkus/freckles`` url to https://github.com/makkus/dotfiles (optional to have a short url, but I grew to like those short ones)
+- expands the ``gh:makkus/freckles`` url to https://github.com/makkus/dotfiles (it's optional to have a short url, but I grew to like those)
-- checks out the repository to $HOME/freckles/dotfiles (this is configurable of course)
+- checks out the repository to ``$HOME/freckles/dotfiles`` (this is configurable of course)
 - reads all the metadata  it can find in that repository, describing mostly which packages to install
-- installs all the packages it found in the metadata (btw, same metadata can be used to describe the setup on several flavors of Linux as well as on Mac OS X)
+- installs all the packages listed in the metadata (same metadata can be used to describe the setup on several flavors of Linux as well as on Mac OS X, you only have to provide the correct package names per package manager)
-- metadata also says that this repository is of type  ``dotfiles``, so *freckles* goes ahead and symbolically links all the configuration files it finds in the repository into their appropriate place in my home directory (using an application called `stow` -- which it also installs if not present already)
+- metadata also says that this repository is of type  ``dotfiles``, so *freckles* goes ahead and symbolically links all the configuration files it finds in the repository into their appropriate place in my home directory (using an application called `stow` -- which *freckles* also installs if not present already)

-My *dotfiles* are a bit more involved that
+I've organized My *dotfiles* into subfolders (to be able to exclude applications I don't need for certain scenarios -- e.g. X-applications in a VM), but that is more complicated than necessary.
+You can certainly just have a flatter folder-structure, with on subfolder per application.

 Here's how the (common part) of the metadata looks like: XXX link.
 And here is how the ``dotfiles`` profile works: XXX link